 Do not forget the importance of a title, description, subtitles, keyword optimisation, backlinks, sharing, and textual illustration.

-Videos cannot get ranked by the virtue of their frames, visuals or audio.
+Videos cannot get ranked by the virtue of their frames, visuals, or audio.

-Getting ranked is still the domain of text.
+Getting ranked is still the domain of the text.
 You need textual descriptions and optimisation to rank a video, whether on a site like YouTube or a search engine like Google.